Your child's eyesight – what you need to know

-Visual impairment affects a huge percentage of people in the UK, as almost every household harbours at least one bespectacled family member.
+Visual impairment affects a huge percentage of people in the UK, as almost every household includes at least one bespectacled family member.
 Eyesight problems are generally perceived to go hand in hand with ageing, but we also need to be keeping a regular check on our children's eyesight.

-Recent research conducted by the Guide Dogs for the Blind Association, in a primary school in Kingston, London, showed that 12 percent of the children had an undetected eye problem, while as many as 43 percent had never had an eye examination.
+Research conducted by the Guide Dogs for the Blind Association, in a primary school in Kingston, London, showed that 12 percent of the children had an undetected eye problem, while as many as 43 percent had never had an eye examination.

 The results from Kingston were far from anomalous, as undetected eye problems and a lack of testing among children is an issue that optometrists across the UK are fully aware of.